In this busy world, cleaning and maintaining our homes manually isn’t most people’s idea of fun.

 It isn’t based on an app-control model and cannot be regulated using a voice assistant.
 The scheduling options are pretty limited too.

-Overall, I’d say the pros easily outweighs the downsides.
+Overall, I’d say the pros easily outweigh the downsides.
 If you’re looking for a quiet robot vacuum that can also efficiently clean hardwood floors or your carpet, the eufy BoostIQ RoboVac 30 is a no-brainer.

 - Slim and sleek design